HatcherDX/dx-engine/apps/docs/getting-started.md

+---
+title: Getting Started | Hatcher IDE for AI Development
+description: Get up and running with Hatcher IDE.
+Download, install, and start building with controlled AI development.
+Complete setup guide for the open-source IDE that gives developers deterministic control over AI.
+---

 # Getting Started with Hatcher

 Welcome to Hatcher, the IDE designed for controlled amplification in the AI era.
 This guide will help you get up and running quickly.